-The Anubias is typically a slow growing plant and seems almost still in your tank as their leaves are thick, strong and leather like.
+The Anubias is typically a slow-growing plant and seems almost still in your tank as their leaves are thick, durable, and leather-like.

-Anubias is great betta fish plant that’s easy to care for making it great for small tanks.
+Anubias is a great betta fish plant that’s easy to care for, making it great for small tanks.
 It does well in water parameters that suit most freshwater tanks.

-Additionally, Anubias doesn’t need any special lighting and can actually thrive in most lighting ranges.
+Additionally, Anubias doesn’t need any special lighting and can thrive in most lighting ranges.

-Anubias can be planted in gravel, substrate, deocor, driftwood or rocks.
-However, unlike Java Fern, Anubias will do best if planted in a nutrient rich substrate.
+Anubias can be planted in gravel, substrate, decor, driftwood or rocks.
+However, unlike Java Fern, Anubias will do best if planted in a nutrient-rich substrate.

 Try to also plant your Anubias in an area that doesn’t get too much light.
-Because the leaves are thick, strong and don’t move, they become a great place for algae to grow.
+Because the leaves are thick, durable and don’t move, they become an excellent place for algae to grow.

 But, depending on your lighting and the substrate Anubias can grow quickly and you may want to cut the plant into two and replant (Propgate).